shariq1989/cookbook/content/recipe/carnitas.md

 +++
-title = " Instant Pot Carnitas - Pork Braised Tacos" date = "2021-03-20"
+title = "Instant Pot Carnitas - Pork Braised Tacos" date = "2021-03-20"
 description = "Carnitas, or "little meat," is a popular Mexican dish of braised pork shoulder that is later pulled apart and then crisped up.
 This carnitas recipe makes for the perfect street taco- the juicy, shredded pork, and the crispy, flavorful edges, all made in the comfort of your own home." tags = [